-Respondents felt this needs to be a theme throughout the CoP and there should be a new section on flood risk management.
+This needs to be a theme throughout the CoP and should include a new section on flood risk management

-Management of soft estate
+• Management of soft estate

 It was suggested that an approach that follows a prescriptive method in terms of mitigating risks and realising opportunities for biodiversity would be beneficial.
 A risk-based approach was felt appropriate for mowing regimes.